 Also, some but not all, require that we, the agent, pay to use their service.
 TalentHQ is one and it costs me several thousand a year as does Breakdown Express in the U.S. So the load is spread between you and I.

 My service is exclusive.
-Even at commercial level, having more than one agent in Australia or NZ is considered amateur and is, in fact, unnecessary.
+Even at commercial level, having more than one representative in Australia or NZ is considered amateur and is, in fact, unnecessary.
 Choose your representatives well and trust them to work hard for you.
 If you have other representation or want more than one agent, then discuss it with me.
-I do make exceptions based on the other agency and the agreement we can reach with them to avoid you being double submitted (which annoys the casting directors and does you no favors)
+I do make exceptions based on the other reps and the agreement we can reach with them to avoid you being double submitted (which annoys the casting directors and does you no favors)

 In the U.S it is accepted that a “team” is worthwhile – if you can get one.
 A manager, a theatrical agent and a commercial agent are the start.
 In other countries there is not enough work to warrant multiple reps and it is expensive as you pay at least 2 commissions on every job.
 More on that in The Village.

 Accepting amateur work via sites like StarNow is fine but please check in with me before auditioning.
-I do not recommend you audition for or accept commercials through any sources except through me.
+I do not recommend you audition for, or accept commercials through any sources except through me.
 I won’t stop you doing work but please discuss with me first as I do not want you taking on work that could hinder your career.
 You are a brand and my role is to protect that brand.

 See my blog for posts on this.